Jyotirm0y/competitive-programming-1/README.md

 | MLE    | Memory Limit Exceeded              |
 | RTE    | Run Time Error                     |

+## Helping

+If you think any of my solutions can be improved in algorithm efficiency or clarity or you figure I'm not properly using some programming language feature please create a [new Issue] pointing out your suggestions.

+If your not comfortable using GitHub Issues you can drop me an email at rodrigovieira1994 [at] gmail [dot] com

 ## Testing

 For UVA problems, `freopen` can often not be used.
 But to make testing easier: